iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 **Remarks**

-In many cases, when the given gradient of a function is strongly smooth, meaning that it has an upper bound on it's lipschitz constant, then fixed sized gradient descend with $2/L$ will be a fixed point iteration that converges.
+In many cases, when the given gradient of a function is strongly smooth, meaning that it has an upper bound on it's Lipschitz constant, then fixed sized gradient descend with $2/L$ will be a fixed point iteration that converges.
 The convergence is pessimistic, and it doesn't require the monotone property from the function, additionally, it also includes dynamical system that are not necessarily a gradient system.

 Take note the that bound is very pessimistic.
 With additional assumption such as the fact that the operator $G$ is monotone, we can derive the rate of convergence for the optimality, and with the assumption that $G$ is strongly monotone, we can derive that it has a linear convergence rate for a suitable step sizes.

 ---
-### **Example: Smooth Gradient Descend**

-#TODO Use the primer on operator reference to fill out the proof for the convergence of smooth gradient method on Functions that are strongly smooth.

----
-### **Example: Convex Sets Projection Operator**
+### **Convex Sets Projection Operator, Proximal Operators**

-Recall from [[Convex Sets Projections and Dist, Intro]], and [[Convex Sets Projection Obtuse Angle Theorem]], the projection operator onto a convex set is a *non-expansive operator* that is also *monotone*.
-This is true because the projector has a Lipschitz constant that is $\le 1$.
+Recall from that the projection operator onto a closed and convex set is a *non-expansive operator* that is also *monotone* and singled valued.
+This is true because the projector has a Lipschitz constant that is $\le 1$ (Showed in [[Convex Projection is L1 Lipschitz]]).
 The monotone property can be derived using the obtuse angle theorem.

 ---
 ### **Example: The Subgradient and Proximal Operators**